TheTechnobear/Orac/Norns/readme.txt

 #Installation

-Orac is distributed as two standard debian packages , both need installing
+Orac is distributed as 3 standard debian packages , these all need to be installed

 so copy these to your norns machine: